solita/solita.github.com/_posts/2017-07-13-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

 - stylefy
 ---

 Frontend applications tend to be unique; every single one of them is built differently with different technologies and software stack.
-The lack of standard approach requires us, software developers, to re-think the stack every time a new project begins.
-Furthermore, in big and long projects, it is almost given that the used technology will get at least partially legacy before the application hits the production state.
+The lack of a standard approach requires us, software developers, to re-think the stack every time a new project begins.
+In big and long projects, it is almost a given that the used technology stack will become at least partially obsolete before the application hits production state.
 But things do not have to be this way.
-This is a story of how we created a frontend stack for Harja project and how we have been able to keep it fresh as time goes on.
+This is a story of how we created a frontend stack for the Harja project and how we have been able to keep it fresh as time goes on.

-A brief introduction to the project: [Harja](https://github.com/finnishtransportagency/harja) is a Single-Page Web Application (SPA) built for Finnish Transport Agency.
-The system helps several hundred people in reporting and communication related to road caring and maintenance in Finland.
+A brief introduction to the project: [Harja](https://github.com/finnishtransportagency/harja) is a Single-Page Web Application (SPA) built for the Finnish Transport Agency.
+The system helps several hundred people reporting and communication related to road caring and maintenance in Finland.
 The codebase contains approximately 150 000 lines of code (including all Clojure, LESS and SQL files), from which the frontend takes approximately one third, 50 000 lines of code.

 ## In the beginning there was ClojureScript

-JavaScript has long been *de facto* language for frontend development, but has since been slowly becoming also an execution platform for other languages, such as [ClojureScript](https://github.com/clojure/clojurescript).
+JavaScript has long been the *de facto* language for frontend development, but has since also become an execution platform for other languages, such as [ClojureScript](https://github.com/clojure/clojurescript).
 ClojureScript is a [Clojure](https://clojure.org) to [JavaScript](https://en.wikipedia.org/wiki/JavaScript) compiler and is largery the same language as Clojure with differences mainly consisting of differences in runtime environments.
 ClojureScript brings the power of Clojure and [functional programming](https://en.wikipedia.org/wiki/Functional_programming) to the frontend.

- Why functional programming?
-It's well suited for manipulating data with pure functions, meaning that functions do not change any value, but instead they simply receive data and output data.
-This makes functions easier to manage and test.
+ ## Why functional programming?

+Functional programming about manipulating data with pure functions: functions do not modify application state, but instead they simply receive data and output data.
+This makes code easier to reason about and test.
 Pure functions are also always thread-safe.
-JavaScript already has great support for functional programming, but ClojureScript makes it even better with it's built-in immutable data structures.
+JavaScript already has some support for functional programming, but ClojureScript takes it further with it's immutable-by-default data structures.
 Other great features of ClojureScript are nifty asyncronous code management with channels, and macros, which are code that is executed at compile time.
-Clojure also makes it possible to share code between frontend and backend, which is a big plus.
+Clojure also makes it possible to share code and libraries between frontend and our Clojure backend, which is a big plus.
 When bundled with [Figwheel](https://github.com/bhauman/lein-figwheel), code changes are automatically compiled to JS and sent to the browser, which makes the development process nice and smooth.
-Thus, ClojureScript was our choise for building the frontend.
+Thus, ClojureScript was our choice for building the frontend.

-## Building component abstraction API
+## Building a component abstraction API

-Building modern SPA applications relies heavily on the use of JavaScript in communicating with the server, managing app state and rendering it to the user.
-Web was not originally designed to work like this, which in turn has led to the birth of different software libraries and frameworks for building SPA applications.
-There are many such libraries for ClojureScript too, but by far the easiest and one of the most popular is [Reagent](https://github.com/reagent-project/reagent).
+Building modern single-page applications relies heavily on the use of in-browser JavaScript to communicate with the server, manage app state and render it to the user.
+The Web was not originally designed to work like this, which in turn has led to the birth of different software libraries and frameworks for building SPA applications.
+There are many such libraries for ClojureScript too, but out preference and one of the most popular is [Reagent](https://github.com/reagent-project/reagent).
 Reagent is a wrapper for Facebook's [React](https://github.com/facebook/react), a very popular library for creating user interfaces from individual UI components.
 Reagent makes it easy to build components with small amount of code using the power of Clojure expression and so was our choise of component abstraction library.

 There are three popular ways to write components in Reagent.
 The simplest possible component is a function, which takes data in, and returns a Clojure vector presenting HTML code as [Hiccup](https://github.com/weavejester/hiccup).